coreboot/coreboot/Documentation/tutorial/part1.md

 This starts the QEMU emulator with the i440FX host PCI bridge and PIIX3 PCI to ISA bridge.
 * `-bios build/coreboot.rom`
-Use the bios rom image that we just built.
+Use the coreboot rom image that we just built.
 If this flag is left out, the standard SeaBIOS image that comes with QEMU is used.
 * `-serial stdio`
 Send the serial output to the console.
 This allows you to view the coreboot